Backup and Recovery for Virtual Machines

 Notice that OADP has been configured by adding the kubevirt plugin and it has been configured to use the internal object storage bucket provided by OpenShift Data Foundations running on your cluster.

-For the sake of convenience our lab is setup to perform the backups to a local object bucket, however in a production environment you would want to ensure that backups are directed to an external storage system, or a cloud-based object storage bucket.
+For the sake of convenience our lab is setup to perform the backups to a local object bucket, however in a production environment you would want to ensure that backups are directed to an external storage system, or a cloud-based object storage bucket to ensure that workloads are protected against a localized disaster.

 Create a Virtual Machine Backup